cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

         // Write on signpost so that it also points there use_signpost = point_finger;
-    } // You lose your finger here.
+    } // Oh no. You lose your finger here.

     // If you try this:
     // println!("{point_finger}");